FunnyName00/FunnyNames_glitch_art_engine/README.md

 ## How It Works

-The engine uses Pillow (PIL) to access the pixel buffer directly.
-Many algorithms in this library utilize a "Threshold + Segment" logic:
+The engine uses Pillow (PIL) to access the image pixels directly. <br> Many algorithms in this program utilize a "Threshold + Segment" logic

 ## Project Structure
 ```
 .
-├── main.py                 # Entry point & example usage
+├── main.py                 # Main program with GUI
 ├── scripts/
 │   ├── ImageModifier.py    # Core static methods for image manipulation
 │   └── executionList.py    # Pipeline management & sequential processing